gizmore/gdo6/ROADMAP.md

 - AvatarGallery, Usergroups, Guestbook, Shoutbox
 - Memcached monitor module
 - OpenTimes
-- Updater module using GIT
+- Updater module using GIT and shell helper
-- Shell module for shell interaction (see core=>detect node)
+- Shell module/helper for shell commands (see core=>detect node)
 - Show query details for perf bar
 - Own Memcached alternative: Filecache – on windows just serialize to fs. still some stuff might be worth caching, like LDAP.
+- Enhance Installer: Install Single Module, Clear cache
+- Ordering is tablesort.
+Sorting is usersort.
+Know the difference with auto GDT_Sort field and AjaxDnDSorting?
+- Kinda ACL for generic ajax data queries?
+(6.12)

 # Still todo (issues)

+- Make module admin a non dependency.
+(MethodAdmin)
+- No output buffering for ultra responsive pages?

 - Markup for News,Forum,Links,Downloads is horrible in default design
+- Reset ordering

+- Installer: Theme choices are not loading correctly. (module_enabled check?)
 - Change cachemiss return type of Memcached to null.
 - Change parameter order $code=200, $log=true in GDT_Error and GDT_Success.
 - Make multiple forms per page really accurate possible by using $form->name[$field->name] in getVar and templates